 Score: 1 / 5

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random Perfect Privacy servers at different times of the day to more accurately evaluate their performances.
+The speed of all VPNs which we evaluated was gauged using a server in Europe with a 1 GB/s connection.
+We assessed random Perfect Privacy servers in the US and Germany at different times of the day to more accurately determine their performance.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-When testing was conducted, Perfect Privacy clocked a download speed of 81.9 MB/s and an upload speed of 14.6 MB/s, bestowing upon it the dubious 'honor' of 15th and last place in our ranking.
+When testing was conducted, Perfect Privacy clocked a download speed of 99.3 MB/s and an upload speed of 12.7 MB/s, bestowing upon it the dubious 'honor' of last place in our ranking.
 One likely explanation is that the provider's robust security features come at the cost of connection speed.

 The diagram below shows Perfect Privacy's average speeds over the past months.

 All the same, speed isn't everything.
 During surfing, our connections were stable and without interruption, so long as we didn't try to watch any foreign content on streaming platforms.
 We also noticed that Perfect Privacy required more time than other providers to establish connections or disconnect from servers.